Mirkku2024/Trust/homework6.md

 Summary of Fig. 6.
 Taxonomy for Tor attacks (Just the figure on page 2330.)
 Taxonomy for Tor Attacks focuses to de-anonymisation attacks.
 Attacks can be passive or active.
 They are categorized in 4 different types which can try to exploit 1. side channels, 2. entry and exit routers or 3. onion proxy, onion routers and servers or 4. hybrid attacks.
 The known attacks are listed in the picture under categories.

-Halonen, Ollikainen, Rajala 2023: PhishSticks - The Ethical Hackers tool for BadUSB (Video, about 3 minutes)
+## Halonen, Ollikainen, Rajala 2023: PhishSticks - The Ethical Hackers tool for BadUSB

 Reference: PhishSticks: PhishSticks - The Ethical Hackers tool for BadUSB Watchable: https://www.youtube.com/watch?v=bDzVevtZiWE Watched: 1.12.2024.

-Summary: Company's ceo gets an USB stick with a note that in it are the newest payroll information.
+Summary: Company's CEO gets an USB stick with a note that in it are the newest payroll information.
 CEO doesn't follow company's policy and he attaches it to his computer.
 In this phishstick is keylogger payload but there could be some other USB payload dropper attacks too.
 When attached to his computer phishstick will use injected keystrokes to open up Windows run and then types a oneliner that fetches the payload via Windows Powershell.
 This stick records the things CEO does on his computer and by that hacker gets CEO's user credentials.
 The logged data is stored in the TEMP folder of the victim and sent to the hacker.
 Phishstick removes the temp data after it has been sent.
 CEO goes unemployed but there can be quite significant punishments like jail or large monetary losses to company.

-If you cannot or do not want to do the hands-on darknet tasks, the alternative task is: based on literature only (no hands on tests, no installation), compare anonymous/pseudonymous networks, such as TOR, I2P, Freenet and others.
+## If you cannot or do not want to do the hands-on darknet tasks, the alternative task is: based on literature only (no hands on tests, no installation), compare anonymous/pseudonymous networks, such as TOR, I2P, Freenet and others.
 How do their goals, technology and other features differ?
 How are they similar?
 Add references.
 Link differences and benefits to technical and architecture aspects.

 Well I didn't want to do the hands on tasks with Tor so here is my comparison of anonymous networks.